joo7875/joo7875/README.md

 - 👋  Hello, I’m Hyewon Joo @joo7875
-- 👀  I’m interested in learning new tech, and I love travelling, painting and animals.
+- 👀  I’m interested in learning new tech, and love travelling, painting and animals.
-- 🌱  I’m currently studying and boosting my software engineering skills.
+- 🌱  I’m currently boosting my software engineering skills.
-- 💞️  I’m looking to collaborate on interesting projects.
+- 💞️  I’d love to collaborate on fun projects.
 - 📫  Always feel free to connect with me via "joo7875@gmail.com".

 Be Abnormal.
 You are more than you think.